 After shifting my WordPress website to multiple hosting providers as well as VPS providers, I have currently settled with the VPS hosting offered by Vultr.
 They offer high performing SSD and NVMe servers at a very nominal rate.
 You can take a look at VPS benchmarks to decide on other VPS hosting providers.
 I also opted for a cloud server control panel: RunCloud which makes it really easy to install and manage WordPress servers.

 Apart from hosting costs, there are few other costs involved in running a WordPress website such as backup, e-mail etc. In this post, I have listed down all such costs incurred for my WordPress websites.
-Thanks to a lot of free services and offerings, I have been able to trim down the running cost to a bare minumum as can be seen below:
+Thanks to a lot of free services and offerings, I have been able to trim down the running cost to a bare minimum as can be seen below:

 Annual Cost of Running my WordPress server